stackmodel/babyagi-autonomous-agents/README.md

 -  The code is designed to run for up to a maximum of 3 iterations (max_iterations=3) by default.
 You can adjust this based on your needs.
 -  The code uses AWS's Bedrock service, so ensure that your AWS credentials are configured correctly.

+**Credits & References**

+This project is built upon the following resources and contributions:

+  -  BabyAGI by Yohei Nakajima: The original concept and implementation of BabyAGI, framework for a self-building autonomous agent, was developed by Yohei Nakajima.
+You can find more about the original project [here](https://github.com/yoheinakajima/babyagi).
+  -  LangChain: This project utilizes LangChain, a powerful framework for building language model-powered applications.
+You can find more information [here](https://github.com/langchain-ai/langchain) and the cookbook [here](https://github.com/langchain-ai/langchain/blob/master/cookbook/baby_agi.ipynb?ref=blog.langchain.dev).